-There are a lot of things you can’t bring a cruise ship with you.
-Some are pretty obvious: firearms, weapons, candles, etc. but you might be surprised by some of the things you really can and should bring on board with you.
+You can’t bring many things on a cruise ship with you.
+Some are pretty obvious: firearms, weapons, candles, etc., but you might be surprised by some of the things you really can and should bring on board with you.

 1. Wine

-I know, surprising right?
+I know, surprising, right?
 But most major cruise lines let you bring some wine on board with you.
 Carnival allows one bottle of wine per person (over 21).
 And so do Royal Caribbean, Norwegian, Princess and Celebrity.
-If you’re not sure about your specific cruise line, give them a call or check their FAQ online.
-So if you have a special bottle or a special celebration, be sure to bring your wine (and a bottle opener unless you want to pay a corkage fee to the cruise line).
+If you’re unsure about your specific cruise line, call them or check their FAQ online.
+So if you have a special bottle or celebration, bring your wine (and a bottle opener unless you want to pay a corkage fee to the cruise line).

 2. Soda

-This one’s a little less surprising, but not something a lot of cruisers seem to be aware of.
+This one’s a little less surprising but not something many cruisers are aware of.
 Instead of paying almost $3 a soda each time you get a craving onboard, you can bring it with you.
-I’ve often brought a 6 or 12-pack of Dr. Pepper on board with me.
+I’ve often brought a 6 or 12-pack of Dr. Pepper with me.
 Ice is free, so I enjoy my soda fix and save the extra charges on my card.
 This also applies to your favorite juices or sports drinks.

 3. Power Strip